beeware/toga/docs/tutorial/tutorial-1.rst

 .. _CSS-tricks provides a good tutorial on Flexbox: https://css-tricks.com/snippets/css/a-guide-to-flexbox/

-In this example app, we've set up an outer container that stacks vertically;
+In this example app, we've set up an outer box that stacks vertically;
-inside that container, we've put 2 horizontal containers and a button.
+inside that box, we've put 2 horizontal boxes and a button.

-Since there's no width styling on the horizontal containers, they'll try to fit the widgets the contain into the available space.
+Since there's no width styling on the horizontal boxes, they'll try to fit the widgets the contain into the available space.
 The ``TextInput`` widgets have a style of ``flex=1``, but the ``Label`` widgets have a fixed width; as a result, the ``TextInput`` widgets will be stretched to fit the